-- The aggregate amount of remuneration, etc., above is stated as consolidated remuneration, etc. (the sum of remuneration paid or to be paid, or expenses, etc., borne by the Company and its subsidiaries).
+- 1. The aggregate amount of remuneration, etc., above is stated as consolidated remuneration, etc. (the sum of remuneration paid or to be paid, or expenses, etc., borne by the Company and its subsidiaries).
 The amounts in brackets are the sum of remuneration, etc., paid by the Company for Directors (inside) and Corporate Executive Officers.
 For Outside Directors, the aggregate amount of consolidated remuneration, etc., is paid fully by the Company.
-Remuneration paid or to be paid, or expenses, etc., borne by overseas subsidiaries in local currencies, which are included in consolidated remuneration, etc., are converted into yen using the average exchange rate during fiscal 2023. - 2.
+Remuneration paid or to be paid, or expenses, etc., borne by overseas subsidiaries in local currencies, which are included in consolidated remuneration, etc., are converted into yen using the average exchange rate during fiscal 2024. - 2.
 MCG remunerates Directors who concurrently serve as Corporate Executive Officers for their services as Corporate Executive Officers. - 3.
 The amounts of basic remuneration, etc. and cash bonus are the sum of remuneration, etc., paid during the fiscal year under review (all monetary remuneration). - 4.
-Annual bonus for Corporate Executive Officers includes the amount paid in June 2023 to Corporate Executive Officers who retired at the end of March 2023. - 5.
-The amounts of stock remuneration presented above are the sum of the those recorded as expenses in fiscal 2023 (expenses connected with the performance share units (PSU, see page 56) introduced in fiscal 2021). - 6.
-The amount of shares with restriction of transfer presented above is the sum of those recorded as expenses in fiscal 2023 (sum of grants of shares with restriction of transfer worth the base value defined by title, where the restriction of transfer is removed upon retirement, and grants of shares with restriction of transfer to Jean-Marc Gilson as a sign-on bonus). - Basic remuneration, etc. includes the amounts of fringe benefits for foreign Corporate Executive Officers (expenses for returning to their countries, education expenses for their children, tax adjustments for international transfers, increase in gross fringe benefits, etc.).
-Furthermore, in the case of foreign Corporate
+Annual bonus for Corporate Executive Officers includes the amount paid in June 2024 to Corporate Executive Officers who retired at the end of March 2024. - 5.
+The amounts of the performance share units (PSU) are the total amount recorded as an expense in fiscal 2024.
+Under the Company's PSU system, as a rule, stock of the Company is issued in the number calculated every year in proportion to TSR (total shareholder return) of the Company's during a period of three years. - 6.
+The amounts of shares with restriction of transfer (RS) are the sum of total amount recorded as expenses in fiscal 2024.
+Under the Company's RS system, shares with restriction of transfer worth the base value defined by title are issued every year and the restriction of transfer will be removed when an officer retires. - 7.
+Basic remuneration, etc. includes the amounts of fringe benefits for foreign Corporate Executive Officers (expenses for returning to their countries, education expenses for their children, tax adjustments for

-Executive Officers, MCG bears expenses of 45 million yen for housing allowances, medical insurance etc. as fringe benefits, i.e., non-monetary remuneration, in addition to the above remuneration.

-8. In addition to the above remuneration, 298 million yen is to be paid to Jean-Marc Gilson in June 2024 as severance pay (special pay provided for contract termination due to the company circumstances).
-In addition to the above remuneration, 123 million yen was paid to seven of the Corporate Executive Officers who retired on March 31, 2024 based on the contract with each Corporate Executive Officer at the time of their retirement.
+- international transfers, increase in gross fringe benefits, etc.).
+Furthermore, in the case of foreign Corporate Executive Officers, MCG bears expenses of 13 million yen for housing allowances, medical insurance etc. as fringe benefits, i.e., non-monetary remuneration, in addition to the above remuneration. - 8.
+In addition to the above remuneration, 13 million yen was paid to two of the Corporate Executive Officers who retired on March 31, 2025 based on the contract with each Corporate Executive Officer at the time of their retirement.